 Trial

-Federal trials involve strict rules of evidence, skilled prosecutors, and federal judges who expect well-prepared legal arguments.
+Federal trials involve strict rules of evidence, skilled United States Attorneys, and federal judges who expect well-prepared legal arguments.
 A strong defense requires a strategic approach tailored to the specific charges.
+Our trial attorneys bring extensive courtroom experience in federal courts across Texas, challenging the government’s case at every turn.

 Sentencing